XLabs/kamaji/README.md

 ### Client Components:

 - **Relayer:** Clients that perform relay.
 They can be uniquely identified by an ID provided.
 This ID will be used to login against keycloak This id will have a KMS role associated with it, which will determine what wallets the relayer can use, and how it can use them.
 - **Oracle Tasks:** Worker running contract update tasks when this is required.
+The hooks to understand when this is required are provided by the infrastructure.

 ### Service Components: